howtographql/howtographql/content/frontend/react-apollo/3-mutations-creating-links.md

 > At this point, you'll only see the new link after refreshing the page.
 In chapter six you will take care of updating the UI properly after a mutation was performed.

-Type `graphcool playground` into a terminal and send the following query:
+Type `graphcool-framework playground` into a terminal and send the following query:

 ```graphql
 {